peterhinch/micropython-mqtt/mqtt_as/README.md

 ## 1.6 Pyboard D

 The library has been tested successfully with the Pyboard D SF2W and SF6W.
-In long term testing it has clocked up six weeks of cumulative runtime and over 600K messages without failure.
+In testing it has clocked up eight weeks of continuous runtime and nearly 1M messages without failure or data loss.

 ## 1.7 Dependency